harvard-lil/shelfio/README.md

     mysql> create database shelfio_dev character set utf8; grant all on shelfio_dev.* to shelfio_dev@'%' identified by 'shelfio_dev';
     mysql -u shelfio_dev -psomepasshere shelfio_dev

-Create your tables:
-    python manage.py syncdb

-Load some data:
-    python manage.py loaddata shelfio/fixtures/bootstrap.json

-(this should create a user with the username of 'willy' and the password of 'pass')

 ###Setup mail
 If you want the "reset password" functionality to work, you'll need a mail server.